scbd/cbd-events/README.md

 #TODO
-- home screen menu
-  - hide if not there
-  - settings
-- create info page
- -  not internet first load, save cache, refresh after load if can
-- fix agenda
-  - provisional before
-  - in session during
-- test documents after conference change

 - have blaise fix download dialog and view only
-- test calendar
-  - missing day bug
 - test no cover and just standard image
 - install codepush - test
 - test ios
 - deploy on ios

 # CBD-Events PWA